 Rental Reimbursement: Is car rental covered under my contract?

 Not all contracts offer rental reimbursement.
 We would be happy to email you a copy of your contract detailing this information.
-Please request a copy by emailing firstname.lastname@example.org or contact us by phone at 201-777-1000.
+Please request a copy by emailing firstname.lastname@example.org.

 If Rental Reimbursement is part of your coverage, your provider (DOWC) reimburses your rental expenses resulting from a breakdown that causes your vehicle to be inoperable or unsafe to drive and necessitates it being held for eight hours or more by a repair facility for a covered repair, as outlined by your service contract.